xiaoshan1994/xiaoshan1994.github.io/content/post/pl/data_ecoinvent.md

 {{< toc >}}

 # WHAT IS PLASTIC PELLETIZING?
+Plastic pellets, also known as pre-production pellets or nurdles, are the building blocks for nearly every product made of plastic.

 One of the best ways to repurpose plastic waste is through the process of plastic pelletizing.
-Plastic pelletizing is the process of converting scrap plastic back into a usable clean raw material.
+Plastc pelletizing is the process of converting scrap plastic back into a usable clean raw material.
 Plastic manufacturing companies can then re-use these pelletized plastics in a wide variety of applications, creating a closed-loop recycling process.